ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/map-indexes.markdown

 ## Indexing Single Fields

-To start, let's create an index that will help us search for `Employees` by their `FirstName`, `LastName`, or both.
+Let's create an index that will help us search for `Employees` by their `FirstName`, `LastName`, or both.

 - First, let's create an index called `Employees/ByFirstAndLastName`